 All admitted students receive a five-year financial package that provides a stipend and pays tuition.
 Please see the Admission and Financial Aid section of our website for details.
 The first-year fellowship pays tuition and currently provides a stipend of $36,960 for twelve months.

 Can I work part-time or full-time while in the program?

 Our graduate program requires a full-time commitment.
 Outside work is prohibited by the terms of the financial package offered to admitted students (exceptions are made in rare cases, when it complements a student's academic pursuits).

-What is the TOEFL or IELTS requirement for foreign applicants?
+What is the TOEFL, IELTS or MET requirement for foreign applicants?

 Do I need to submit TSE scores?